BladeRunnerJS/scaling-js-apps/blades/messages_blade.md

 ## Create the Blade

 You already have the application within the BladeRunnerJS installation.
-You'll also notice that it has a folder called `chat-bladeset`.
-Don't worry about BladeSets, we won't be using them, but our Blades will be located under this folder.
+Within the root of the application directory you'll see a `blades` sub-directory.
+This is where blades are to be created.

 From the BladeRunnerJS `sdk` directory run the following command to create a Blade:

 ```
-./brjs create-blade modularapp chat messages
+./brjs create-blade modularapp default messages
 ```

 You've just scaffolded your first Blade.
-You can find the Blade skeleton in `apps/modularapp/chat-bladeset/blades/messages`.
+You can find the Blade skeleton in `apps/modularapp/blades/messages`.

 You can find out more about what's just been created in the [Create a Blade docs](http://bladerunnerjs.org/docs/use/create_blade/).